-A Representational System is an Neural Linguistic Programming (NLP) model that examines how we process information throughout the day through the five senses of touch, taste, smell, sight and sound.
+A Representational System is an NLP model that outlines how we process information through our senses.

-Associated with each Representational System are a set of submodalities, which determine how we process information through our five sensory organs.
-Examples of submodalities include distance, brightness, size, location, color, association and dissociation.
+Associated with each Representational System are a set of submodalities.
+These submodalities affect how we process information through our five senses.
+Examples of submodalities include distance, brightness, size, location, color, association, and dissociation.

-This NLP model recognizes that by making small adjustments to the way we represent and perceive information through our five senses will directly impact the emotions that we experience at any one moment in time.
+The model stipulates that when we make small incremental adjustments to the way we represent and perceive information (through our five senses) that this has a direct impact on the emotions we end up experiencing.

 IQ Matrix Maps

 Below you will find relevant IQ Matrix maps that are part of this segment of the MasterMind Matrix chart: